v0lture/StunningDB/README.md

 ## Changelogs
 Changelogs are labeled as release.beta.alpha.nightly.

+### 0.0.1.7
+:wrench: Improved ways of adding new flags to be a bit easier

+:bulb: Added Update Configuration option which will update your config to support any new flags without wiping your old changes

 ### 0.0.1.6
 :bulb: Added settings menu that replaces the old version broken by the UI changes